Inferenco/nova-gateway-telegram-bot/README.md

 ```bash
 docker compose up --build
 ```

+## License
+This template is licensed under the terms described in the bundled `LICENSE` file.
+Spielcrypto Ltd and Singularity Shift Ltd retain all rights.
+You may download, modify, and redistribute it solely for use with or integration into the Nova platform.
+Any other use requires prior written authorization from the rights holders.

 ## Cloud Run
 Deploy to Google Cloud Run with the Dockerfile in this repo: